vtspnkj/brazil-ecommerce-analysis-sql/README.md

 ---

-## SQL Concepts Used
+# 📚 SQL Skills Demonstrated

 - SELECT
 - WHERE
+- ORDER BY
 - GROUP BY
-- ORDER BY
+- Aggregate Functions
 - CASE WHEN
-- Aggregate Functions
 - JOINS
 - Common Table Expressions (CTEs)
 - Window Functions